-The 2016 Measure B ballot measure language specified that the revenues and expenditures of the Program would be reviewed by an independent citizens' oversight committee appointed by the VTA.
-The purpose of the committee is to ensure that the funds are being expended consistent with the approved Program.
-The 2016 Measure B Citizens' Oversight Committee (2016 MBCOC) is comprised of eight members appointed from defined areas of expertise and that possess required experience - the VTA Board of Directors' approved the appointment process for the 2016 MBCOC at the March 2, 2017 meeting.
+The 2016 Measure B ballot measure specified formation of an independent citizens' oversight committee, its purpose being to ensure that 2016 Measure B funds are being expended consistent with the approved Program and to inform voters on Program compliance.

+Given this, the 2016 Measure B Citizens' Oversight Committee (MBCOC) was established.
+It is comprised of eight membership positions from defined areas of expertise.
+Appointments are made by the VTA Board through a competitive process that requires applicants to demonstrate relevant experience.

-The ballot requires the committee to have annually have an audit conducted by an independent auditor that reviews the receipt of revenue and expenditure of funds.
-In May 2020, the 2016 MBCOC approved awarding a contract to Moss Adams LLP to provide compliance/performance auditor services to the committee.
+The ballot defines the specific duties and responsibilities of the MBCOC.
+Among them is the requirement that the committee annually have an audit conducted by an independent auditor to review the receipt of revenue and expenditure of funds.
+In May 2020, the 2016 MBCOC approved awarding a contract to Moss Adams LLP to provide compliance/performance auditor services to the Committee.
+Moss Adams has completed the program performance audits for fiscal years 2017-2019 (combined), 2020, and 2021.
+All independent audits of the 2016 Measure B program since inception have received clean opinions.